These are some services you can use to invest your money in New Zealand.

 Equity Crowdfunding Platforms

 I’ve used Snowball Effect to invest in a few Equity Crowdfunding campaigns like Squirrel, Punakaiki Fund, and Zeffer Cider.

 PledgeMe is another Equity Crowdfunding platform I’ve used, although they feel a bit less professional that Snowball Effect.
 They also offer “project crowdfunding” on their site – putting money into these are essentially donations and won’t buy you any shares.

-Easy Crypto is one of the easiest ways for Kiwis to buy Bitcoin and other cryptocurrency.
-It’s probably the easiest and fastest way to buy cryptocurrency in New Zealand.
+Easy Crypto is one of the easiest ways for Kiwis to buy Bitcoin and other cryptocurrencies.
 Purchases of crypto are usually completed and sent to your wallet within a few minutes.
 You can view my how to guide on how to buy Bitcoin in NZ here.

-I don’t have a lot of cryptocurrency so a basic wallet on my mobile phone is adequate to store it.
-For this I use Exodus which is a multi-currency wallet that can hold Bitcoin and most major altcoins, and is available on iOS, Android, and desktop.
+If you don’t have a lot of cryptocurrency, a basic wallet on your mobile phone is usually adequate to store it.
+For this you can use Exodus which is a multi-currency wallet that can hold Bitcoin and most major altcoins, and is available on iOS, Android, and desktop.

-TransferWise is probably the cheapest currency transfer service out there.
-I personally use it to transfer money between NZ and Australia, and have also used it to transfer money to the US.
+TransferWise is among the cheapest and fastest currency transfer services out there.
 They also offer a multi-currency Debit Mastercard (with very low fees!) which is handy for overseas travel.